Disclaimer: I do not own My Little Pony Friendship Is Magic.

 "I am not a braggart, but...
 I truly believe that this is a very significant discovery.
 It's a new and potentially dangerous territory, but one with uncountable promises and possibilities for learning.
 This is science, this is magic.
 I hope..."
 His voice faltered; he started anew.
 "I hope this is what I will be remembered for."

 That sounded reasonable enough, but his expression was so pained that Twilight was genuinely confused as to what he meant.
-But Bright shook his head and smiled, and everything seemed to be all right.
+Then Bright shook his head and smiled, and everything seemed to be all right.

 "We haven't come up with a name for it yet, but it's my pleasure to present it to you all the same."

 The four unicorns took this as their cue to lift the 'window' back up and to start feeding magic into it.
 All of them held their eyes shut, their horns lit up with a colorless glow.
 The portal flashed and bubbled with light like waves in the sea.
 Twilight couldn't take her eyes from the spectacle.
-Eventually, the window settled into a square of perfect blue, indistinguishable from the sky around the tower.
+Eventually, the window settled into a rectangle of perfect blue, indistinguishable from the sky around the tower.
 Bright muttered some instructions to one of his associates, and the picture shifted to show the countryside.
 Everything looked normal enough, and Twilight couldn't have sworn it wasn't just a vision of Equestria or one of the other nations they shared their planet with.
 At length though, she started to notice little oddities in the plant-life.
 She was no expert on flora, but even the unfamiliar vegetation looked queer to her eyes.
 When they got their first view of a settlement, many in the crowd gasped.

 This strange new world wasn't inhabited by ponies, but bears, colorful bears that walked on their hindquarters.
 As stunned as she was by what she saw, Twilight tried to be analytical.
 Their town looked much like Equestrian towns in architecture.
 The tools they used were similar to their own.
 They seemed to talk and live as ponies did.
 They even had their own version of cutie marks – large symbols on their chests.
 She spotted a maple leaf, a bow and arrow, stars and a heart.
 Truly, the bears were just like them.